|

 They are standing in front of dead lavender fields.
 The lavender bushes are small bump going across an entire field, leading your eye to larger mountains in the distance.

-Pro & Con: Leaves Change Colours
+Pro & Con: The Leaves Change Colours

 Depending on when you visit in the fall, you might catch the leaves changing colours or you might miss them entirely… and this is the trickiest part about timing your trip.

 The vibrant orange, yellow, and red hues make for some pretty spectacular photo ops!
+But the timing as to be PERFECT!

+If you visit Europe in the fall too early, the leaves might not have changed colours yet.
 And if you visit Europe in the fall too late, you risk that the leaves have already fallen and now you’re greeted with bare tree branches and muddy leaves, which is not a nice picture at all!

 dryburgh abbey in the scottish borders on a crisp fall day.
 The scene before you is a graveyard, with tombstones popping out of the ground, seemingly randomly.
 Behind them is the ruins of an abbey, just two stone walls still stand, they are decorated with archways and red stone.
 The sun brightens up the grass, and a nearby tree that's changed to orange and red leaves, but also casting a shadows on the grass from the tombstones and the abbey.